ibm-cloud-docs/activity-tracker/service_keys.md

 :   Depending on [your account settings](/docs/account?topic=account-service-endpoints-overview), you can use public or private endpoints to manage categories programmatically.
 For information about endpoints per region, see [API endpoints](/docs/activity-tracker?topic=activity-tracker-endpoints#endpoints_api).

 `SERVICE_KEY`
 :   Service key value.
 A service key is a unique code that is passed in an API request to identify the calling application or user.
-The service key is specific to a logging instance.
+The service key is specific to a auditing instance.
 For more information on how to generate a service key, see [Managing service keys](/docs/activity-tracker?topic=activity-tracker-service_keys).